 Can I bring young children?

 Sure!
-Our bucket seats accommodate car seats and or booster seats.
-Alpine has taken kids around 1 year old.
-Some parents prefer a private tour in our Jeep Rubicon for their younger children.
-The Jeep has a elevated rear seat for kids or smaller folk that gives a great view.
+Our bucket seats accommodate car seats and booster seats.
+Some parents prefer a private tour in one of our Jeeps for children under 3.
+The Jeep has an elevated rear seat for kids or smaller folks to give them a great view.

 What is your cancellation policy?

-We ask minimum of 48 hours if you need to cancel or change your trip.
-We realize things can happen and will work with you if your plans change.
-As mentioned above trips go out rain or shine, however, If your guide or management determines that conditions are unsafe for a tour your trip fare will be fully refunded.
-If you have to cancel your tripin less than 48 hours you will be charged $100 or half of your tour charge, whichever is less.
-No shows or less than 24 hour cancellations are charged normal trip fee.
+We ask for a minimum of 48 hours if you need to cancel or change your trip.
+However, we realize things come up and will work with you if your plans change.
+As mentioned above trips go out rain or shine, however, if your guide or management determines that conditions are unsafe, your trip fare will be fully refunded.
+If you must cancel your trip with less than 48 hours notice, you will be charged half of your tour charge.
+No shows or less than 24 hour cancellations are charged the full trip fee.

 Can I bring the dog?

-Sometimes yes.
-We can only small well mannered lap dogs on our group tours.
-There is just not any room for larger dogs.
-We have tried to take larger dogs in the past and they just don't like the experience.
-The motion of the truck on 4x4 roads do not allow them to lie down and they slide around when standing.
-Not much fun for them.
-We do allow one dog up to 65 lbs on our private tours.
-We can set up a dog bed in the rear compartment of the jeep to keep them comfy.
-You must call us first to get approval for your pet prior to booking.
+We do allow one dog of up to 65 lbs on our private tours.
+We can set up a dog bed in the rear compartment of the Jeep to keep them comfy.
+Please call us first to get approval for your pet, prior to booking.